rh-telco-tigers/NetSentinel/README.md

 - Showcases AI-driven attack detection using simulated data
 - Demonstrates interactive Slack-based querying for various scenarios
 - Highlights adaptability for industry-specific use cases, such as customer service or network operations
+- Leverages various OpenShift components to demonstrate Red Hat OpenShift AI functionality:
+  - **Kafka** as a middleware service for event streaming
+  - **NVIDIA Triton** model server to deploy the predictive model
+  - Hosted **Model-as-a-Service** integration to interact with `granite-8b-code-instruct-128k`
+  - **OpenShift Tekton Pipeline** to automate the image-building process
+  - **RHOAI Kubeflow Pipeline** to showcase the predictive model training process

 NetSentinel offers a glimpse into the future of AI-enhanced operational workflows, emphasizing adaptability, scalability, and real-time response for diverse applications.